KindaSpoony/Codex19/02_heuristics.md

-# Investigative Research Methodology & Logic Filters
+# Investigative Research Methodology & Logic Gates

 Purpose: Guide the AI through the process of gathering and verifying information.
-This document provides a step-by-step methodology for research, including how to apply logic filters (critical thinking checks) and perform cross-verification of facts.
+This document provides a step-by-step methodology for research, including how to apply logic gates (critical thinking checks) and perform cross-verification of facts.

 ## Research Methodology